fsanzl/fonemas/README.md

 *fonemas* is a Python library of methods and functions for phonologic and phonetic ranscription of Spanish words.

 This library is part of the research project [Sound and Meaning in Spanish Golden Age Literature](https://soundandmeaning.univie.ac.at/).
 This library was originally intended to analyse only pohonological features relevant to verse scansion.
-It has expanded its functionality ever since and now it is a full featured phonological  and phonetic analyser.
-In order to improve its usability, SAMPA support has been added.
+It has expanded its functionality ever since to become a fully featured phonological and phonetic analyser with IPA and SAMPA support.

 ## Installation